j13343sh/Rune-Factory-Inheritance-Research/articles/The-Hidden-Cost-of-Shipping.md

 - Fruit trees are often a special case because they provide renewable harvests once fully grown.
 - Shop inventory management can reduce preparation time for cooking, crafting, and friendship farming.

+For example, recipes such as **Gold Juice** or **Turnip Heaven** often require repeatedly purchasing the same crops in large quantities.

+If the shop's inventory candidate pool becomes too large, finding those specific crops may become less consistent, potentially increasing preparation time.

+For players who frequently craft these recipes, carefully managing what gets shipped can therefore become a practical long-term optimization strategy.

 Over a long playthrough, deciding **what not to ship** can sometimes be just as important as deciding what to ship.

+This strategy is especially useful for recipes that require large quantities of the same ingredients over time, rather than one-time crafting.

 ---